crabshank/Cheat-engine-tools/readme.md

 ## traceCount.lua

 #### Attach a breakpoint to an address ("traceCount.attach(…)") and: print opcodes that are executed afterwards, sorted by the number of times they are executed or in the order in which they were executed.
+This is useful for finding repeating code e.g. single animations.

 ### Methods on (traceCount.…):